Dramatic Verse (Verse Drama)

 His heart-broken brother found the pistol with which his brains he had blown.

 A grand monument was erected atop the mountain just above Silver Plume,

 At the very spot where Clifford lay midst the ponderosa and Columbine bloom!

-'Tis said on windy nights sad violin music is heard below on the valley floor!
+'Tis said on moonlit nights sad violin music is heard below on the valley floor!

 Folks have seen a black-clad phantom smokin' a cigar and drawin' a bow,

 Playin' melancholy music and a wraith in Clifford's likeness a-swayin' to and fro!

 Entry for Carol Eastman's "Story Poem" Contest